dennissxz/data-science-handbook/_sources/26-algo-for-big-data/10-streaming.md

 ## Other Problems

+### Set Cover

-Set cover: subsets come in a stream, cannot store all of them.
+Subsets come in a stream, cannot store all of them.

 Offline: $\mathcal{O} (\log n)$-approximation.